Sharjah floods: Volunteers wear PPE gear to prevent infections from sewage-tainted waters

 The yellow metal backtracked as geopolitical tensions abated in the Middle East, say experts

-In Sharjah, the situation is particularly challenging, prompting volunteers to undergo tetanus vaccinations and take medicines to mitigate the risk of bacterial infections like Leptospirosis before venturing into contaminated waters.
+In Sharjah, the situation is particularly challenging, prompting volunteers to undergo tetanus vaccinations and take medicines to mitigate the risk of bacterial infections before venturing into contaminated waters.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.